AntonSol919/linkspace/homepage/index.md

 The challenge is defining a super structure that can work across time and space with noisy incomplete data.

 In return a supernet provides a lot of useful properties including:
-Serverless, lockin-resistant, lockout-resistant, extensible, scalable, accountable, privacy, replaceability, verifiable, (offline)available, etc.
+Always available, no startup costs, everything is the backup, you set the TOS, etc[^1].

-Checkout [ELI5](./eli5.html) if the words so far mean little to you, or you want an oversimplified introduction to the general idea.
+Checkout [ELI5](./eli5.html) if the words so far mean little to you, or you want a simplified introduction to the general idea.
 Or checkout the technical [Guide](./docs/guide/index.html).

 The packet format and index is stable, but the API and various conventions are still in the early stages.
 Expect unimplemented feature, half-baked ideas, rough edges, and the occasional bug. ( See the ./dev folder for more. )

+[^1]: Serverless, extensible, reusable, adaptable, scalable, lockin-resistant, lockout-resistant, verifyable, optional accountability, inherent privacy etc.